-On the other hand, experimental research has shown that the QGP is a strongly interacting matter that the perturbative approaches are not valid anymore \cite{Shuryak:2003xe}.
-Therefore, non-perturbative methods such as the gauge/gravity duality are helpful to look at various properties of the QGP.
-One famous example of this duality is the AdS/CFT correspondence in which the type IIB supergravity on the AdS$_5 \times$S$^5$ is confirmed to be dual to the 4$-$dimensional supersymmetric Yang-Mills (SYM) theory living on the boundary of the AdS$_5$ \cite{Maldacena:1997re, Witten:1998qj, Aharony:1999ti}.
-Actually, this duality is a strong-weak duality that maps a strongly-coupled quantum gauge field theory to a weakly-coupled classical gravity in one higher dimension.
-One of the remarkable outcomes of the AdS/CFT is the prediction for the universal ratio of shear viscosity to entropy density, $\eta/s=1/(4\pi)$ \cite{Policastro:2001yc, Son:2002sd}, which agrees very well with the experimental data \cite{Heinz:2013th}.
+However, experimental research has also shown that the QGP is a strongly interacting matter, rendering perturbative approaches invalid \cite{Shuryak:2003xe}.
+As a result, non-perturbative methods like the gauge/gravity duality have become essential for studying the QGP's properties.
+One famous example of this duality is the AdS/CFT correspondence where the type IIB supergravity on the AdS$_5 \times$S$^5$ is dual to the 4$-$dimensional supersymmetric Yang-Mills (SYM) theory living on the boundary of the AdS$_5$ \cite{Maldacena:1997re, Witten:1998qj, Aharony:1999ti}.
+This duality maps a strongly coupled quantum gauge field theory to a weakly coupled classical gravity in one higher dimension.
+One of the remarkable predictions of the AdS/CFT is the universal ratio of shear viscosity to entropy density, $\eta/s=1/(4\pi)$ \cite{Policastro:2001yc, Son:2002sd}, which agrees very well with the experimental data \cite{Heinz:2013th}.

-Theoretically, the RH approach is an effective field theory that works in the long wave-length regime of momenta in which each conserved current can be expressed in terms of a gradient expansion \cite{Kovtun:2012rj, Romatschke:2017ejr}.
-Transport coefficients are the coefficients of this series that contain valuable information about the underlying microscopic theory.
-One can ask about the convergence properties of this series and how a possible divergence could potentially alter the physical results.
-A piece of work has been done to shed more light on this topic.
-For example, the divergences of the RH series in the real space \cite{Heller:2013fn} can be handled by using the Borel-Pad\'e techniques \cite{Heller:2015dha, Heller:2016rtz, Aniceto:2015mto, Aniceto:2018uik, Shokri:2020cxa}.
-This can say more about the origin of these divergent points and even the region in which the RH series might be convergent.
-On the other hand, the convergence of the gradient expansion in real space can be related to the radius of convergence of RH in momentum space \cite{Heller:2020uuy, Heller:2020jif}.
+Theoretically, the RH approach is an effective field theory that operates in the long wave-length regime of momenta where each conserved current can be expressed in terms of a gradient expansion \cite{Kovtun:2012rj, Romatschke:2017ejr}.
+The coefficients of this series, known as transport coefficients, provide valuable insights into the underlying microscopic theory.
+Questions about the convergence of this series and the potential impact of divergences on physical outcomes have led to further research.
+For instance, the divergences of the RH series in the real space \cite{Heller:2013fn} can be handled by using the Borel-Pad\'e techniques \cite{Heller:2015dha, Heller:2016rtz, Aniceto:2015mto, Aniceto:2018uik, Shokri:2020cxa}.
+This can offer insights into the origin of these divergences and the potential region of convergence for the RH series.
+Moreover, the convergence of the gradient expansion in real space can be related to the radius of convergence of RH in momentum space \cite{Heller:2020uuy, Heller:2020jif}.